romci/hacs-ampeco-ev-charger/README.md

 ## Disclaimer

-This integration is not affiliated with any EV charger manufacturer.
+This integration is not affiliated with any EV charger manufacturer or vendor.
 All product names, logos, and brands are property of their respective owners.